jennschiffer/color-value-converter/README.md

 **in [part 4](https://www.youtube.com/watch?v=8nN5dfvKwVg) i wrote the color name functions, added an object of colornames mapped to hex values, wrote some tests, and learned about qunit's assert throws function!**

-in the next livestream (the week after next since I'm going away for work for a week), i'm gonna write more nifty assert throws tests and publish this to npm maybe :D
+to do: write more nifty assert throws tests and publish this to npm maybe :D

+** in [part 5](https://www.youtube.com/watch?v=ICSDSlEPEyk) i wrote many tests and passed them all! **

+in the next livestream, we're gonna publish this to npm!